rmccrear/codex-lv3-may-2025/VOCABULARY_LIST.md

 ### Database (DB)

-A structured place to store and organize data so applications can save, read, update, and delete information.
+An organized collection of data that can be stored, accessed, and managed efficiently.
+In web development, databases provide a structured place to store and organize data so applications can save, read, update, and delete information.

 **🔗 Learn More:** [Introduction to SQL & Databases](https://sqlbolt.com/lesson/introduction)